AlexC1991/UnityAudioPlugin/README.md

-Step Three - In the Menu Options in the top toolbar you should see Audio Plugin.
+Step Three - In the Menu Options inside of Unity in the top toolbar you should see Audio Plugin.
 Go into that Window and click the first option.